dask/distributed/docs/source/task-launch.rst

     allowed number of tasks by one.
 This likewise lets the scheduler allocate more tasks to this worker, not counting this long running task against it.

-Establishing a connection to the scheduler takes on the order of 10—20 ms and so it is wise for computations that use this feature to be at least a few times longer in duration than this.
+Establishing a connection to the scheduler takes a few milliseconds and so it is wise for computations that use this feature to be at least a few times longer in duration than this.